 Description: Field course of supervised observation and participation with various phases of agricultural education and/or agribusiness.

 Description: A structured professional and personal leadership developmental experience by providing planning, facilitation, instruction, and evaluation assistance in leadership & communication courses.

-Recommended for junior level students and above.
+Prerequisites: Junior level students and above.